ramonxm/vite-env-validator/README.md

 ```

 **Note**: You only need to install the validation library you plan to use.
 The plugin uses peer dependencies, so you can choose which validator fits your needs best.

+## Why use this plugin?

+- **Type Safety**: Get full TypeScript support for your environment variables
+- **Build-time Validation**: Catch missing or invalid environment variables before deployment
+- **Multiple Validators**: Choose the validation library you prefer (Zod, Yup, or Joi)
+- **Zero Bundle Impact**: Only includes the validators you actually use
+- **Clear Errors**: Get helpful error messages when validation fails

 ### How it works